w3f/polkadot-wiki/docs/learn/learn-polkadot-opengov.md

 Continuing the comparison between Root and Small Tipper, Small Tipper will allow many proposals on its track to be executed simultaneously.
 In contrast, Root will allow only one proposal in its track.
-Once the track capacity is filled, additional proposals in the lead-in period will queue until place is available to enter the deciding period.
+Once the track capacity is filled, additional proposals in the lead-in period will queue until place is available to enter the decision period.

 ### Origins and Tracks